2024 annual impact

 Over $1.5 Million Awarded to 48 Grantees

 (Chicago, IL – July 18, 2022) The Chicago Region Food System Fund today awarded $1.52 million to 48 grantees as part of its continuing efforts to bolster Chicago’s local food system against systemic shocks like COVID-19 and ongoing economic upheaval.
-This round of grants prioritizes projects that further cultivate existing community assets to aid in long-term food [...]
+This round of grants prioritizes projects that further cultivate existing community assets to aid in long-term food system transformation.
+Funding in this round focuses on two areas: building on the resources and capacity of individual organizations, and on strengthening partnerships between organizations and institutions across size, geography, and type that implement community-led food initiatives.
+With the grants announced today, the total support granted by the [...]

 Growing Generously in Lisle